How to Get Preapproved for a Mortgage | 2024

 How to get preapproved for a mortgage

-Your lender will require documentation to support the information in your loan application.
-This is what makes getting preapproved different from getting prequalified.
-Typically, your lender will require the following documents for mortgage preapproval:
+Your lender will need documentation to verify the information provided in your loan application, which is what sets mortgage preapproval apart from prequalification.
+To complete the mortgage preapproval process, your lender will typically ask for the following documents:

 • Identifying documents such as a valid driver’s license or photo ID